Ergue-te

 Rise Up (Ergue-te, E), originally the National Renewal Party (Partido Nacional Renovador, PNR) was a Portuguese far-right nationalist political party.
 Its motto is Nation and Work (Nação e Trabalho) and one of its goals consisted in the appreciation of a Portuguese nationalist spirit.

 The party results legally from the alteration of statutes approved in the VII Nacional Convention of the old Democratic Renewal Party (PRD) requested on 17 March 2000 and validated by the Constitutional Court on 12 April 2000.
 This change implicated in the change of name, acronym and logo.
 In a report published by the North American NGO GPAHE against hate and extremism, Ergue-te was classified, along with ADN and Chega, as a hate and far-right group.

-The party was extinct in June 2025, after not presenting the party's finances to the Contitutional Court in 2019, 2020 and 2021.
+The party was extinct in June 2025, after not presenting the party's finances to the Constitutional Court in 2019, 2020 and 2021.

 History

 In the 2005 legislative election, the then PNR obtained just under 0.2% of the vote, failing to elect any deputies to Parliament by a wide margin.
 In the 2009 European election, the party had about 13,000 votes, having 0.37% of the vote, the party had its higher results in the districts of Lisbon and Setúbal.
 An increase of just over 50% in comparison to 2011 was seen in 2015, the year the party most increased in votes, having received 27,269 votes in the legislative elections.

 On 10 July 2020, wanting to change its public image and undo misconceptions arising from the confusion between the acronyms PNR and PDR —the former Republican Democratic Party (Partido Democrático Republicano), now named National Democratic Alternative—, it changed its name to Ergue-te, with the acronym E, this alteration was accepted and registered by the Constitutional Court following deliberation taken by the National Council of PNR on 23 November 2019.

 In December 2024, José Pinto Coelho left the party's leadership, being replaced by Rui Fonseca e Castro, a former judge who was a COVID-19 vaccine conspirationist.
 The party ended up becoming extinct in June 2025 after not presenting financial documents to the Constitutional Court of 2019, 2020 and 2021.